TuxVinyards/qqX/README.md

 [Quickemu](https://github.com/quickemu-project/quickemu) works on the command line & its menu interface has traditionally been  quickgui.

-qqX *now* offers an alternative menu system that has more functions & power.
+qqX offers an alternative menu system that has far more functions & power.
 More even than quickemu.

+It has an easy installation.
+No additional software or dependancies are required.

-Install qqX on your machine & you can still keep the simplicity of [quickgui](https://github.com/quickemu-project/quickgui) if you want to.
+You can also keep the simplicity of [quickgui](https://github.com/quickemu-project/quickgui) if you want to, and can switch between them at will.

-Confident Linux users should quickly find themselves at home with qqX but you can switch between them at will.
+Confident Linux users should quickly find themselves at home.

 ### Why the text interface?